MIT-LCP/mimic-code/notebooks/data_viz_tutorials/README.md

 conda activate dataviz
 ```

+## Change the path
-Finally, in the code, please change the path if MIMIC dataset is located at different directory
+please change the path if MIMIC dataset is located at different directory
 > ex: "`YOUR_PATH`/D_LABITEMS.csv"

 * This is made for the Data analysis and visualization tutorial at [TMF summer school 2019](http://tmf-ev.de/Termine/ctl/Details/Mid/785/ItemID/1466.aspx)